frangucc/thenodechronbook/README.md

 # Introduction to Gamifyed: The Node Chronicles, Volume 1

+Here's what I'd like for you to do for me:

+> Make me laugh.
+Make me cry.
+Tell me my place in the world.
+Lift me out of my skin and place me in another.
+Show me places I have never visited and carry me to the ends of time and space.
+Give my demons names and help me confront them.
+Demonstrate for me possibilities I've never thought of and present me with heroes who will give me courage and hope.
+Ease my sorrows and increase my joy.
+Teach me compassion.
+Entertain and enchant and enlighten me.

+Tell me a story.

 > Talk is cheap in the 21st century.
 You either got what it takes or you don't.
 Only the skilled will survive.

+---

+Welcome to the Node Chronicles.
+This is a journey into the world of Electrical Computer Engineering, the most interesting field known to man.

+---

 | Objectives of Opening Words |
 | -- |